-Dr. Orsula Knowlton co-authored the first published consensus guidelines on the standards for anticoagulation management centers in conjunction with the Anticoagulation Forum.
+Dr. Knowlton has been involved in numerous publications focused on medication safety and personalized medication management.
+She has also co-authored the first published consensus guidelines on the standards for anticoagulation management centers in conjunction with the Anticoagulation Forum.
 She has authored and co-authored book chapters and articles focused on marketing pharmaceutical care and medication therapy management services.

-Dr. Knowlton supports her local community.
-She currently serves on the Board of Trustees, is Secretary of the Executive Committee, and Chairs the Governance Committee for Samaritan Hospice, Marlton, NJ; is a Trustee for the West Jersey Chamber Music Society, Moorestown, NJ.
-She is a former Chair of the Medical Committee for the nationally known American Heart Association’s “Red Dress Luncheon” in Philadelphia, has served on the Dean’s Advisory Board, School of Public Health, Drexel University, Philadelphia; Jefferson School of Pharmacy, Philadelphia, PA; and George Washington Institute on Spirituality and Health, Washington, DC.
-Dr. Knowlton is a former Board Member for Family Services, Westhampton, NJ; and Perkins Center for the Arts, Moorestown, NJ.
-Dr. Knowlton is a guest instructor at Thomas Jefferson University School of Pharmacy in Philadelphia.
+In the community, Dr. Knowlton serves as a Trustee, Executive Committee Secretary, and Chair of the Governance Committee for Samaritan Hospice, Marlton, NJ.
+She has served as Trustee for the West Jersey Chamber Music Society, Moorestown, NJ; Chair of the Medical Committee for the nationally known American Heart Association’s “Red Dress Luncheon” in Philadelphia, PA; the Dean’s Advisory Board, School of Public Health, Drexel University, Philadelphia, PA; Dean’s Advisory Board, Jefferson School of Pharmacy, Philadelphia, PA; Board Member of the George Washington Institute on Spirituality and Health, Washington, DC; Board Member for Family Services, Westhampton, NJ; and Board Member of the Perkins Center for the Arts, Moorestown, NJ.